rmartey/Inventory-Management/readme.md

 ### Running the Project

-- Clone the Project $git clone
+- Clone the Project $ git clone https://github.com/rmartey/Inventory-Management.git
 - Open Visual Studio and open the project solution
 - Run the application from Visual Studio by clicking on the run button